bring/developer-site/content/api/bulksplit/_index.md

         Use the `/bulk-shipment-ids` endpoint to reserve an identifier, for use on the CMR waybill documentation and identifies the bulk shipment.

-        ### 2. Book the shipping for the individual parcels/letters contained in the bulk shipment
+        ### 2. Book the shipping for the individual parcels/business pallets contained in the bulk shipment

-        Using the [booking-api](../booking) book shipping for the individual parcels or letters contained in this bulk shipment placing the reserved CMR ID into the `consignments[0].references.consolidatedShipmentId` field.
+        Using the [booking-api](../booking) book shipping for the individual parcels or business pallets contained in this bulk shipment placing the reserved CMR ID into the `consignments[0].references.consolidatedShipmentId` field.

         ```json
         {